iterative/dvc.org/content/docs/start/data-pipelines.md

 (`python src/prepare.py data/data.xml`), its <abbr>dependencies</abbr>, and
 <abbr>outputs</abbr>.

-DVC uses this metafiles to track the data used and produced by the stage, so there's no need to use `dvc add` on `data/prepared` [manually](/doc/start/data-and-model-versioning).
+DVC uses these metafiles to track the data used and produced by the stage, so there's no need to use `dvc add` on `data/prepared` [manually](/doc/start/data-and-model-versioning).